Topp-Roots-Lab/rsa-gui/README.md

 developed over the years.
 Some of these tools have GUI versions as well, such as GiaRoots, which is referred to as Gia2D in the RSA-GIA pipeline.

-This appilcation is written in Java, and it was designed to run on a Linux system, namely CentOS.
+This application is written in Java, and it was designed to run on a Linux system, namely CentOS.
 As such, installation and development guides will assume you are working in a Linux-based operating system.

+The current maintainer is Tim Parker <tparker@danforthcenter.org>.

 ---